 Shar Pei Temperament

-The Shar-Pei may have altered in appearance over the years, but thy have not lost their natural guard dog instincts.
+The Shar-Pei may have altered in appearance over the years, but they have not lost their natural guard dog instincts.

 Sharpei dogs can be a handful and they are not recommended for first time dog owners or those with young children.

-Shar Pei are are not the friendliest of beasts and, unless they are socialised well from an early age, they can be aggressive towards other pets.
+They are not the friendliest of breeds and, unless they are socialized well from an early age, they can be aggressive towards other pets.

-Try to enrol your Shar Pei in a training class where they will be around new dogs and new humans at the same time.
+Try to enroll your puppy in a training class where they will be around new dogs and new humans at the same time.

-Although make sure that the children don’t become too boisterous as the Shar Pei won’t put up with it.
+Although make sure that the children don’t become too boisterous as they won’t put up with it.